 Attractive: great variety of brands

 The trend for vouchers is now being pushed further by REWE.
 As from now, gift cards are also to be had in around 3,000 REWE stores and in 57 toom user stores throughout Germany.
 Through the cooperation with Retailo, REWE customers can now choose from a large card portfolio with very attractive brands.

 The right card for every age, every taste and every wallet is available in Geschenkkartenwelt at REWE.
 In total, the trading company offers the choice of 19 different brands.
 Suitable and attractive gift packaging is placed next to the voucher cards in the lit wall displays and turning pillars.
 REWE and toom thereby offer the best opportunity to buy a last-minute gift quickly, practically and comfortably.

 Expansion: now 30,000 sales locations

-“With REWE, we are proud to have won one of the biggest German business groups as a sales partner”, says Christian Lindner, Director of Retailo AG: “It is not just in the fast-approaching gift season, with St Nicholas’ Day, Advent calendars and Christmas that the total of 3,000 REWE sales locations offers us an enormous sales and growth potential.”
+“With REWE, we are proud to have won one of the biggest German business groups as a sales partner”, says Christian Lindner, Director of Retailo GmbH: “It is not just in the fast-approaching gift season, with St Nicholas’ Day, Advent calendars and Christmas that the total of 3,000 REWE sales locations offers us an enormous sales and growth potential.”
 With now more than 30,000 POS throughout Europe, Retailo is further established in the position of leading provider for the distribution of gift cards and other prepaid products in continental Europe.